fayazam33/fayazchat/README.md

 # Key Features:
 🐳 Dockerized n8n for local workflow automation
+🔗 After that making it live with onrender.com
 🔗 n8n webhook handles message routing and automation flow

 🧠 Integrated with Gemini API for AI-based responses